kixxauth/dev_proxy/README.md

 Documentation is available on the project home page at http://www.kixx.name/projects/dev_proxy

 ## How it Works
-Dev Proxy initializes a project by creating a hidden config file in your home directory, inside a hidden `~/.dev_proxy` directory, creating it if it does not already exist.
+Dev Proxy initializes a project by creating a config file in your home directory, inside a hidden `~/.dev_proxy` directory, creating the hidden directory if it does not already exist.
 It then reads the proxy server URI, target URI, file glob patterns, URL match patterns, and white list configurations from there.
 Example config files can be found in the 'examples/' directory.

 Start Dev Proxy by moving into your project directory and running